jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 ## Overview

-I opened this S&G R6730 lock by "manipulation", with the aid of an amplifier.
+I opened this S&G R6730 lock by "manipulation", with the aid of a fancy amplifier.
 The amp wasn't really needed to detect the contact points, which were easy to feel.
 But it did turn out to help a great deal in stopping people from talking to me so I could focus on my task, so I kept it in my ears.

 Locks like this are often manipulated with the aid of several graphs on paper, detailing all variations in left and right contact points for every trial